Photo: Gustav Larsson

 Mmus JEnna ristilä

-My doctoral concerts focus solely on women’s compositions because equality and feminism are important values for me, as much in music as in anywhere else.
+I am a Finnish pianist and doctoral researcher at the Sibelius Academy, University of the Arts, Helsinki.
+My doctoral project focuses on Finnish composing women from the 19th century until today.
+In four concerts and two articles I explore the various ways in which gender comes to play within the trifecta of composer, work, and performer.
+My doctoral project concentrates on women’s compositions because equality and feminism are important values for me, in music as in all aspects of life.
 I believe it is essential for musicians to pay attention to whose music we perform – who we include in the musical landscape we create.